 Presently there is only one entry point in September.

-There are no tuition fees to pay for degree apprenticeships, as the costs are met by the UK government and your employer*.
+Apprentices do not have to pay for tuition fees*.
+The total fee of £27,000 will be met by the UK government and your employer.
 In addition to your fees being paid, you will also earn a salary while you study, so there is no need to apply for Student Finance.

 * Employers may require students to pay the fees for resits.

 You will need to apply for or already be employed in a role with responsibilities aligned with the degree content.
-Entry requirements are set by the hiring business and not Aston University so they vary between organisations.
+Entry requirements are also set by the hiring business so these will vary between organisations.
 Apprentices are selected based on their applications, an interview and an assessment process which is tailored to your apprenticeship position.

 Typically employers require: